vmware-samples/vmware-architecture-migration-tool/wiki/Design.md

 - The tool should consist of support documentation and only one file to execute.
 - Minimal libraries are required to execute the tool.
 - Operate on the VMs as safely as possible while also maintaining the UUID.
 - Best effort to provide performance without being overly complex.
-- Focus on what is believed to be most used use cases, aka the 80/20 rule.
 - Maintain the state of the migrated VM with vSphere.
 - Utilize a common and easy input file format.